trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 Example : A new counter group called *Traffic Flows* which is cross product of two counter groups *Internal Hosts X External Hosts*.
-The keys in this new counter group with be a combination of both.
+The keys in this new counter group will be a combination of both.
 Another example is *Geo Flows* which is a cross product of three counter groups *Internal Hosts X Country X External Hosts*